Have you been sitting and wondering why is marriage hard? Have marriage problems made you question your relationship and whether or not it would last?

-There are many common problems in married life and a lot of them can be avoided, fixed or resolved using many different methods and techniques.
-Here are different problems in married life that are common.
+There are many common problems in married life, and many of them can be avoided, fixed, or resolved using many different methods and techniques.

 2. Sexual differences

 Physical intimacy is indispensable in a long-term relationship, but it’s also the root cause of one of the most common marriage problems of all time, sexual problems.
 Sexual problems can occur in a relationship for several reasons paving the way for subsequently more marriage problems.

 Studies reveal that sexual compatibility, along with sexual satisfaction, was cited as the most crucial factor in determining relationship satisfaction for couples.